VEZY/PlantGeom.jl/docs/src/getting_started/quickstart_grow.md

 ## Summary

-In summary, the growth process involves the following stages:
+The growth process has the following stages:

 | Stage | What happens |
 | --- | --- |